NokukhanyaSika/Data-visualisations-using-matplotlib-and-seaborn/README.md

 3. City‑level visualization
-Create stacked horizontal bar charts showing arrests indexed by city Build a numeric city index for consistent plotting Combined visualization with population data
+Create stacked horizontal bar charts showing arrests indexed by city Build a numeric city index for consistent plotting
+4. Combined visualization with population data
 Reshape dataset using .melt() for crime type comparisons Plot crime statistics as grouped bar charts
 Overlay urban population percentages on a secondary axis for contextual analysis

+# Outcome
+The project produces a set of clear, interpretable visualizations that highlight:
+Correlations between different crime types
+Variations in arrest statistics across U.S. cities
+The relationship between urban population size and crime distribution These insights provide a structured, data‑driven understanding of regional crime patterns and demographic influences.